barbazul/1kfa/mod_guide_gm.md

 When the characters return back to the ordinary world, they will have to defeat the Threshold Guardian, or if that chapter was skipped, they will have to come to terms with where they've been and who they are now.

-A game of 1kFA can resolve in many ways.
+Each character's story resolves differently.
 Where does their new power lie?
-Game mechanisms?
+Items?
+Skills?
 Relationships?
 Knowledge?
 Something else?

 ### The Chapter 8 Move: Reveal The Hearth